 God hates lies even more than Satan hates the truth.
 "Thou shalt not lie" is one of the "Ten Commandments."

 VERSE 45-46: "Yet because I tell the truth, you do not believe me!
 46Can any of you prove me guilty of sin?
 If I am telling the truth, why don't you believe me?"

-Jesus challenged them to prove that He was guilty of sin.
-His opponent's were saying that he was not speaking the truth, so was guilty of sin.
+Jesus challenged them to prove He was guilty of sin.
+His opponents were saying that he was not speaking the truth, so was guilty of sin.

-Twice in this Scripture Jesus refers to their inability to believe the truth.
-The greatest mistake they made was in not recognizing Jesus as the Messiah; but we can only wonder if even then they would have believed.
+Twice, Jesus referred to the Jews inability to believe the truth.
+The most significant mistake they made was in not recognizing Jesus as the Messiah.

-Jesus was "God the Son," and we were told earlier in this study in John 1, that nothing had been created without Him.
-He surely was involved with the writings of the Law and prophecies concerning His coming to earth as the "Messiah."
+Jesus was "God the Son," and we were told earlier in this study in John 1, that nothing had been created without Him; that means He surely was involved with the writings of the Law and prophecies concerning His coming to earth as the "Messiah."

 VERSE 47: "He who belongs to God hears what God says.
 The reason you do not hear is that you do not belong to God."

 Jesus' estimate did not agree and their opinions of their holiness.